 - 1. Competent supervision; - 2.
-Be treated as a professional; - Have all expectations for Field Instruction clearly presented; - Have regularly scheduled supervision meetings with the agency field instructor; - Be given meaningful social work tasks in the field setting; - Examine the interrelationship between the application of theoretical knowledge and actual practice as observed and experienced in the field setting; - Receive fair and honest evaluation of his/ her performance which will allow for informed modification of the practice approach; and - 8.
+Be treated as a professional; - 3.
+A placement free of discrimination and harassment; - 4.
+To be physically safe in all field activities; - 5.
+Have all expectations for Field Instruction clearly presented; - Have regularly scheduled supervision meetings with the agency field instructor; - 7.
+Be given meaningful social work tasks in the field setting; - Examine the interrelationship between the application of theoretical knowledge and actual practice as observed and experienced in the field setting; - Receive fair and honest evaluation of their performance which will allow for informed modification of the practice approach; and - 10.
 Be informed of and actively participate in the evaluation and grading process.
 This includes being given: - a. prior notification of the evaluation criteria (available in Appendix B); - an explanation of the process and persons involved in assigning a grade; and - the opportunity to recommend a final grade for consideration by the Field Instruction Coordinator.